deya-eldeen/yii_debug_helper/Readme.md

-it simply makes a pretty dump of an object
+it simply makes a colored & pretty dump of an object

 ![alt text](image.png)